 - Purchase over-the-counter medications

-When it comes to the “Do’s” it’s important you know that using a panty liner can help you to avoid messes inside your underwear.
-It’s always a good idea to wear cotton underwear in case your panty liner doesn’t fully stop the mess.
-The cotton versus lace or silk underwear will absorb the discharge better and prevent it from running down your legs.
-Talking with your doctor or midwife can ease your mind, as well as inform them of problems that may arise.
-They are the professionals and are better equipped to treat the problem if it’s out of the ordinary discharge.
-Paying attention to the color, texture and amount of vaginal discharge is also a great way to keep you in tuned with your body.
-Plus, if there is a change you will know immediately and can let your health care provider know.
+When it comes to the “Do’s,” it’s important you know that using a panty liner can help you to avoid staining your underwear.
+Talking with your doctor can ease your mind, as they are the professionals who are equipped to treat the problem if it’s out-of-the ordinary discharge.
+Paying attention to the color, texture, and amount of vaginal discharge is also a great way to keep in tune with your body.
+If there is a change, you should let your healthcare provider know immediately.

-Other than that there’s really nothing more you can do to stop the discharge from happening.
-It’s a normal part of being pregnant, and unfortunately something expectant mothers have to deal with and get used to.
+Other than that, there’s really nothing more you can do to stop the discharge from happening.
+It’s a normal part of being pregnant.